RobTaylor76/RailsDashboardTest/plan.md

 ## Next Steps

-**Current Status:** Phase 1 Complete ✅
+**Current Status:** Phase 2 Complete ✅

-**Ready to Start:** Phase 2, Step 2 - Create Data Models
+**Ready to Start:** Phase 3, Step 4 - Implement Turbo Streams

-The foundation is solid and ready for the next phase.
-We'll begin by creating the data models that will power our live dashboard with real data.
+The data layer is now complete and the dashboard displays real data from the database.
+We're ready to add real-time updates using Turbo Streams to make the dashboard truly live.